XRPLF/xrpl-dev-portal/content/tx-cost.md

 ### server_state ###

-The [`server_state` command](rippled-apis.html#server-state) returns a direct representation of rippled's internal load calculations.
+The [`server_state` command](rippled-apis.html#server-state) returns a direct representation of `rippled`'s internal load calculations.
 In this case, the effective load rate is the ratio of the current `load_factor` to the `load_base`.
 The `validated_ledger.base_fee` parameter reports the minimum transaction cost in [drops of XRP](rippled-apis.html#specifying-currency-amounts).
-This design enables rippled to calculate the transaction cost using only integer math, while still allowing a reasonable amount of fine-tuning for server load.
+This design enables `rippled` to calculate the transaction cost using only integer math, while still allowing a reasonable amount of fine-tuning for server load.
 The actual calculation of the transaction cost is as follows:

 **Current Transaction Cost in Drops = (`base_fee` × `load_factor`) ÷ `load_base`**